rickmanley-nc/satellite/README.md

 ## Requirements and Steps

 - Create host-level network on Laptop, 192.168.126.x on LibVirt - Easy with the 'httpd', 'libvirtd', and 'create-libvirt-network' role within my Laptop-Configure repo: https://github.com/rickmanley-nc/laptop-configure
-- Build Gold Image (This needs an overhaul, but it currently works and is not urgent)
-  - Create VM: 4 vCPU, 12228 MB RAM, 125 GB Storage, RHEL 7.3 - place on sat-isolated network with the following static ip info:
-  - Configure static networking as
-    - IP -  192.168.126.2
-    - Netmask - 255.255.255.0
-    - Gateway - 192.168.126.1
-    - DNS - 192.168.126.1 (note: this is temporary.
-After we install Satellite, we'll change this to the IP of the Satellite as it will be running DNS)
-  - Ensure partition layout has just "/" at 120.8 GiB, "swap" at 4096 MiB, and "/boot" at 200 MiB.
-  - Clone vm as gold image.
 - Create an Activation Key (from https://access.redhat.com/management/activation_keys) and add at least 1 Satellite subscription to it.
 Call the Activation Key "satellite"
 - Create a Subscription Allocation (from https://access.redhat.com/management/subscription_allocations) and at at least 1 Red Hat Enterprise Linux (and hopefully EAP) subscription to it.
   - Download the Subscription Manifest, via the Export Manifest button, and rename it to 'manifest-USERNAME-sales-6.3.zip', where 'USERNAME' is your username